PeterDrake/drakepedia/data_structures/operators.md

 Bitwise|`& \| ~ ^ << >> >>>`|These operate on integer types.<br>`~` and `^` are prefix.
 Conditional|`?:`|`a ? b : c` has the value of `b` if `a` is true, `c` otherwise.

+## Operator Precedence

+In an expression involving multiple operators, like `2 + 4 * 3`, *operator precedence* rules determine the order in which operations are carried out.
+In this case, multiplication has higher precedence than addition, so the multiplication happens first, giving a result of 14.

+Like almost all modern languages, Java has an elaborate [operator precedence hierarchy](https://introcs.cs.princeton.edu/java/11precedence/).
+You will gain some intuition about it with practice, but you are not expected to memorize it.
+If there is every any doubt, use parentheses to clarify order of operations.
+For example, you might write the expression above as `2 + (3 * 4)`.

 ## Additional Resources
 ### Online
 - Sedgewick and Wayne, *Introduction to Programming in Java* booksite, [Section 1.2](https://introcs.cs.princeton.edu/java/12types/)